Absorbing the Arrow of Electromagnetic Radiation: Strategy 1: A Statistical Explanation

 \subsection{Incorporating the Electromagnetic Field}

 As formulated above, the Past Hypothesis and the Statistical Postulate do not explicitly mention the state of the electromagnetic field.
 But, a full specification of the microstate of the universe at $t_0$ would require specifying the state of the electromagnetic field.
 An accurate description of the state of the electromagnetic field at this time in the history of the universe would have to be quantum field theoretic.\footnote{See \citet[pg.\ 1095--1096]{north2003}; \citet[pg.\ 539]{atkinson2006}.} For our purposes here, we will stick to classical physics (following the plan set out in the introduction).
+We expect the lesson that converging electromagnetic waves are deemed improbable by appropriate versions of the Past Hypothesis and Statistical Postulate to be retained in a quantum treatment of the early universe.